juliand665/Dynamic-FPS/README.md

 ---

-In addition to this Dynamic FPS fixes a vanilla bug causing higher-than-necessary background CPU usage and stops rendering the world while it's being obscured by opaque screens or the resource loading overlay, helping especially on low-end systems.
+In addition to this Dynamic FPS fixes a vanilla bug causing higher-than-necessary background CPU usage and stops rendering the world while it's being obscured by resource loading overlay, helping especially on low-end systems.

 ## Installation